 PARIS (AFX) - The European aeronautics Defence and Space Co (EADS), parent company of Airbus, is prepared temporarily to forgo government assistance to develop the A350 aircraft to avoid exacerbating the ongoing EU-US airplane subsidy row, French industry newsletter Aeronautique Business said.

-EADS is expected to announce tomorrow that "it will not ask for the payment of reimbursable aid to finance the A350 as long as the dispute remains unsettled at the World Trade Organization
+EADS is expected to announce tomorrow that "it will not ask for the payment of reimbursable aid to finance the A350 as long as the dispute remains unsettled at the World Trade Organization," the newsletter said.

-The US is challenging aid for Airbus from the governments of four European countries -- Britain, France
+The US is challenging aid for Airbus from the governments of four European countries -- Britain, France, Germany and Spain.
+The EU has contested US state and local subsidies for Boeing, as well as the huge military contracts awarded to civil aviation companies in the United States.

 Aeronautique Business, citing a source close to the matter, said EADS "prefers to wait (for the assistance) to avoid aggravating the negotiations at the WTO."